 Today’s Wonder of the Day was inspired by Elsa.
 Elsa Wonders, “What is the Wuhan Coronavirus?”
 Thanks for WONDERing with us, Elsa!

 COVID-19 is an illness.
 It’s caused by a novel coronavirus.
 When a coronavirus is “novel,” that means it’s being seen in humans for the first time.
-That’s why people who study viruses are so concerned about COVID-19.
-Scientists are still learning about how it spreads and how it affects people.
+When an illness is new, doctors do not know which treatments will work.
+Scientists have not developed vaccines to prevent the spread of the virus.

 In the past, other coronaviruses have caused many illnesses.
 Some of these are fairly mild, like the common cold.
 Others are more severe.
 One example was the coronavirus that caused a Severe Acute Respiratory Syndrome (SARS) outbreak between 2002 and 2004.
 But the one that causes COVID-19 is different from these.

 However, even though COVID-19 has become more routine, people may get very sick.
 Some people are at greater risk for serious illness.
 People over the age of 60 are at a higher risk for complications.
-So are people with chronic conditions like heart disease, lung disease, and diabetes.
-Those who have suppressed immune systems are also more likely to have problems.
+So are those with chronic conditions like heart disease, lung disease, and diabetes.
+People who have suppressed immune systems are also more likely to have problems.
 If a person is having trouble breathing, experiencing confusion, or cannot stay awake, they should go to an emergency medical center.

 Anyone who has symptoms should stay away from other people.
 They can take a COVID-19 test.
 A positive test means that the person is infected with the virus.
 People with an infection should isolate.
 If they must be around other people, they should wear a medical mask to keep from spreading the virus.
 They should also tell people that they have recently seen.
 Those people will also need to take a COVID-19 test.